-If you develop or maintain computer applications for administrative purposes at UCSD, read the following recommended and required standards.
+If you develop or maintain computer applications for administrative purposes at UC San Diego, read the following recommended and required standards.

 The University of California has defined standards for developing and maintaining computer applications used for administrative purposes.
 These standards are presented in the IS-10 (pdf) document.
 UC San Diego follows these standards in absence of specific local policy.
 Any department or vendor hired by the campus that develops, installs, or maintains administrative applications must consider these standards.
 Deciding when they apply depends on the nature of the application, not on who is developing it.